 When a buyer puts forward an offer, our sales negotiators will verify their ability to raise finances and check chain details, as well as timescales and other background information.
-If you are unsure, we can also advise whether to accept the offer or wait to see if the market responds further.

 Once an offer has been received and accepted, your ‘for sale’ board will be updated to ‘sold’.

 There are two people who will be in constant contact with you during this part of your house move - our Sales Progressor and your conveyancer.
 Your conveyancer is appointed by you to undertake all the legal paperwork for your sale.
-We can help you find a conveyancer, or you might choose to find your own.

 To help ensure a smooth start to your purchase, in the first 10 days after accepting an offer, make sure the following are completed: